Chukobyte/crescent/README.md

   </a>
 </p>

-A work in progress fighting game engine for Windows, Linux, and MacOS with the core written in C11.
+A work in progress fighting game engine for windows, linux, and macos with the core written in C11.
 To get an idea of what's planned and what's actively in development checkout the [project page](https://github.com/users/Chukobyte/projects/1).
 There is also documentation (not complete) which can be found [here](https://chukobyte.github.io/crescent/).

 ## Tech Stack